gabolezama/nextjs-vercel-blob/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 ## Description
 This web application, built with Next.js, TypeScript, and React, is deployed on Vercel.
-It allows users to upload PNG, JPG, and LEGO files.
+It allows users to upload PNG and JPG files.
 Uploaded files are displayed in a list, with a skeleton screen shown during loading.

 ## Usage